Important FAQs for APRNs

-ANCC Response: We recommend viewing our previous webinar form March 2021 titled, Relevant Information About Obtaining Your ANCC APRN Certification
+ANCC Response: We recommend viewing our previous webinar form titled, Steps & Information on Earning Your ANCC APRN Certification

 ANCC Response: The credentials are located on each certification specialty page.
 Visit the ANCC’s Our Certifications page, then click on your certification specialty.
 We also recommend viewing our How to Display Your Credentials video below:

 ANCC Response: Once you become certified with ANCC, you will need to renew every 5 years.
 For more information, visit our Certification Verification & Renewal page and watch the renewal video below:

 9. How will the ANCC Readiness Tests help me?

 ANCC Response: ANCC Readiness Tests allow you to assess your knowledge comprehensively or in a focused content domain, experience the timed, live-proctored testing environment, and receive valuable performance feedback before taking your certification exam.
 For more information watch the ANCC Readiness Tests video below:

 10. What if my organization is thinking about utilizing the Success Pays® program?